Santi Michele e Magno, Rome: History

-The Frisians were converted to Christianity in the 8th century by Saint Willibrord, known as the "Apostle to the Frisians" in the modern Netherlands.
+The first Frisians were converted to Christianity in the 8th century by Saint Willibrord, known as the "Apostle to the Frisians" in the modern Netherlands.
 The Northumbrian missionary crossed the North Sea with eleven companions to bring the Gospel.
 From that time on, Frisian pilgrims regularly visited Rome.
 The old name for the people from the Low Countries who came to Rome has remained in use ever since.

 A colony of Frisians was living in Rome as early as the 8th century.
 The Schola of the Frisians is mentioned at the time of Pope Leo III's return to Rome in 799, at Charlemagne's visit in 800 and by Louis II of Italy in 844.
 In 845, the Frisians and the inhabitants of the other scholae defended Old St. Peter's Basilica and its neighborhood against a Saracen invasion.
 The schola was plundered nonetheless.
 Shortly after, the neighborhood was surrounded by a wall, remains of which can still be seen.
 Any pilgrim from the Frisian territory who came to Rome would stay in the Frisian hospice, the closest to the St Peter's.

 The church is built against the slope of the Gianicolo hill.
 Thanks to its location it was preserved in the 16th century when all the buildings at the bottom of the hill were demolished for the construction of St. Peter's Basilica.
 The Church of the Frisians is the only existing building that reminds us directly of the scholae, built around the tomb of St. Peter.
 No remains of the small settlement's original church survive.
 Its patron saint was St Michael the Archangel, who liberated Rome from the plague and was a saint favored during the Lombard Kingdom of Italy.

 In 1989, the church was granted to the Dutch community in Rome.
 Mass is celebrated in Dutch every Sunday.